AliMustafa100/AliMustafa100/README.md

 ## About Me

-CS student at Queens College (CUNY) who's been building real things for real people — from custom client websites to data pipelines to full-stack web apps.
-I love working across the stack and I'm always chasing the next thing to learn.
-Whether it's automating a broken workflow or designing a dashboard from scratch, I'm happiest when the work actually matters to someone.
+Recent CS grad from Queens College (CUNY, May 2025) who's been building real things for real people — from custom client websites to data pipelines to full-stack web apps.
+What drives me most is the intersection of tech and people: understanding what someone actually needs, then building something that delivers it.
+Whether it's a Stripe flow that converts or a dashboard that finally makes data make sense to someone, I'm happiest when the work lands.

-Currently doing freelance web dev, tutoring on the side, and looking to take my career well beyond New York.
+NYC native, but my ambitions don't stop at the five boroughs.

 ---